alephnode/alephnode/src/pages/10-typescript-node-api/index.md

 As you can see, we're just starting a process on the port specified in our _app.ts_ file in the previous step.

-Once these two modules are complete, we're ready to jump into our controller logic.
+Once these two modules are set up, we're ready to jump into our controller logic.

-### Wiring Up the Controller
+### Wiring Up the Controllers

 ### Deployment